*This post is for information purposes only. Always seek professional advice and support from legal, social, health and educational providers.

 A valuable resource that must not be overlooked are parents.
 Yes!
 You are experts and have a unique insight into your child.
 Parents are partners with teachers and should be encouraged to talk to teachers to share ideas.

 My son flourishes best with structure and routine.
 He struggles, however with the perception of time and has difficulty seeing things from another person’s perspective.
 He attends mainstream school and throughout his education and at home had to do additional learning to help develop his understanding of social skills and emotions.
 Even teaching him inferences and metaphors requires a different teaching approach to conventional methods.
-So, how do I make this work?
-By building a strong relationship with his teachers and SENDCO.
-Without this communication, it is hard to move things forward.
+Without strong communication between the parents and teachers, and working together, it is hard to move things forward.

 I would class my son as an inbetweener, meaning he fits in between mainstream and special needs school.
 My son has this amazing ability to remember conversations word by word from years ago; so, I use this skill as a strategy to teach him.
 I also teach him by adapting the curriculum to make it more relatable to him and fit it into his logical way of thinking.